Current state of knowledge

 Strategies to thicken berry skin have a part to play as have strategies to loosen bunch structure reducing berry to berry pressure.

-Watch this video to see the difference applications of HML32 at particular timings made to an end of season slipskin infection in a vineyard in Hawke's Bay.
+Watch this video to see the difference that applications of HML32 at particular timings make to markedly reduce end of season slipskin infection in a vineyard in Hawke's Bay.

 Henry Manufacturing has undertaken very little work in the area of grape trunk diseases.

 At the 2017 New Zealand Organic Winegrowers Conference, the following presentation (listed with permission of its author) was given by Francois Dal.
 It provides an unusual degree of insight into how trunk diseases (short and long term) can be dealt with by well planned and executed pruning.